Thaddaeus Ropac Seoul Now Open

 There is such energy and enthusiastic engagement with contemporary art in the city of Seoul, to which we will be contributing a varied exhibitions and events programme.
 Our team here is growing and we are delighted to play a role in the already flourishing art scene, both the local and regional discourse, building on our existing collaborations with artists, collectors, museums and institutions.

-– Kyu Jin Hwang, Director, Asia
+– Kyu Jin Hwang, Executive Director, Seoul

 현대미술을 향한 열정과 에너지로 가득 찬 도시인 서울의 관객들에게 타데우스 로팍의 다채로운 전시 프로그램을 소개하여 지역 미술씬의 성장에 기여하고자 합니다. 또한 이 서울 갤러리 팀이 지속적으로 확장되어 서울 뿐 아니라 아시아 전역의 작가, 컬렉터, 미술관 및 유관 기관들과의 유의미한 협업을 이끌어내고 지역의 담론에 일조할 수 있기를 기대합니다.